Dürer graph: Graph-theoretic properties

-The Dürer graph is Hamiltonian, with LCF notation [-4,5,2,-4,-2,5;-].
+The Dürer graph is Hamiltonian, with LCF notation [−4, 5, 2, −4, −2, 5; −].
 More precisely, it has exactly six Hamiltonian cycles, each pair of which may be mapped into each other by a symmetry of the graph.

 Symmetries

-The automorphism group both of the Dürer graph and of the Dürer solid (in either the truncated cube form or the form shown by Dürer) is isomorphic to the dihedral group of order 12 : D6.
+The automorphism group both of the Dürer graph and of the Dürer solid (in either the truncated cube form or the form shown by Dürer) is isomorphic to the dihedral group of order 12, denoted D6.